SvenErik1968/NewIOR/README.md

 - [Amethyst Galleries' Mineral Gallery](http://www.galleries.com/).
 If you want to know more about crystals, gemstones and other minerals then this is a fine startpoint.
 - [Mineralogy Database](http://www.webmineral.com/) have a lot of information and images, plus a large link-section to other related sites.
 - [The Mineral and Gemstone Kingdom](http://www.minerals.net/)
-- [List of refractive indices](https://en.wikipedia.org/wiki/List_of_refractive_indices) at Wikipedia and many other pages
+- [List of refractive indices](https://en.wikipedia.org/wiki/List_of_refractive_indices) at Wikipedia and many other pages at Wikipedia
 - [Gemdat.org](https://www.gemdat.org/) - the gemstone and gemology information website
 - [Mindat.org](https://www.mindat.org/) - Sister site to Gemdat, according to their site, they are *the world’s leading authority on minerals and their localities, deposits, and mines worldwide*.
 - [List of Refractive Indices of Solvents](http://macro.lsu.edu/HowTo/solvents/Refractive%20Index.htm) from Louisiana State University